SimonAndro/SimonAndro.github.io/_posts/2022-01-09-an-ai-model-that-predicts-centigrade-given-fahrenheit.md

 thumbnail-img: /assets/img/thumb.png
 share-img: /assets/img/path.jpg
 gh-repo: simonandro/predict-centigrade-given-fahrenheit
-tags: [building a model, training a model, keras, machine learning, deep learning, temparature conversion]
+tags: [AI model, model training, keras, machine learning, deep learning, temparature conversion]
 ---

   In this article, we will be building a dumy AI model that learns the temperature conversion formular from data values generated using the actual formular.